-Any employee who is a member of a reserve component of the Armed Services or in the organized militia shall be permitted military leave with pay for up to fifteen (15) working days per year for training or active duty.
+Any employee who is a member of a reserve component of the Armed Services or in the organized militia shall be permitted military leave with pay for up to thirty (30) working days per year for uniform services training or active uniform services duty.
 To be eligible, the employee must provide the employing agency with a copy of the orders from his/her unit.